 Every June, some 3-4 million people descend on the streets of Sao Paulo for the biggest Pride festival in the world!
 Having taken place since 1997, Sao Paulo Pride brings the city to a standstill, with LGBTQ folk celebrating all things gay, gay, gay!

-The nightlife scene is super diverse and exotic with clubs like The Week, Bubu, Hot Hot and Eagle.
+The nightlife scene is super diverse and exotic with clubs like The Week, Bubu, Hot Hot, and Eagle.
 Of course, it wouldn't be a Latin American gay scene without a little bit of sauce.
-Thus, places like Seven Cruising Club and Upgrade Sex Club add that much-needed spice onto the scene!
+Thus, places like Seven Cruising Club and Upgrade Club add that much-needed spice to the scene!

 17. Bangkok – Thailand

-The best gay bars of Bangkok can be found in Silom Soi 4 with Telephone, Balcony and Stranger.
-Head a few streets around the corner to the awesome DJ Station club which has the best drag shows of Bangkok.
+The best gay bars in Bangkok can be found in Silom Soi 4 with Telephone, Balcony, and Stranger.
+Head a few streets around the corner to the awesome DJ Station club which has the best drag shows in Bangkok.